nowshad-hasan/interview-preparation/preparations/database.md

   MySQL is written in C and C++, and its SQL parser is written in yacc.

+* What is Differential Backup?

+  A differential backup is a type of data backup method that copies all of the files that have changed since the last full backup was performed.
+This includes any data that has been created, updated or altered in any way and does not copy all of the data every time.
+The term differential backup stems from the concept that only data that is “different” is copied.
+[Read More](https://searchdatabackup.techtarget.com/definition/differential-backup)

 * <b>What are the technical specifications of MySQL?</b></br>

   MySQL has the following technical specifications -